My Batman Collection

 Do you like the 60's Batman cassette tape in the middle, one guess who doesn't have a tape player in their house.

 The Batboat on the right is the only Corgi item I have still in a box.

 yes over to the left is another Batman '89 VHS tape.

-Despite their highly inflated prices, the Warner Bros store did sometimes have some really nice and affordable stuff - like the clock in the middle - but that didn't happen often.
-In fact I once had a vocal argument with a WB staff member in Queensland after they were selling a towel and face washer set for $90 (probably worth about $40).
-I said how could they believe this price was justified as it was clearly a rip off and her response was "the collectors will buy it".
+Despite their highly inflated prices, the Warner Bros store did sometimes have some affordable stuff - like the clock in the middle - but that didn't happen often.
+In fact I once had a face to face argument with a WB staff member in Queensland after they were selling a towel and face washer set for $90 (probably worth about $40).
+I said how could they believe this price was justified as it was clearly a rip off and her off hand response was "the collectors will buy it".
 I was livid!

 Sometimes getting a collectable from a friend is a joke at your expense.
 In front of the clock is a stack of slide strips (about 30 in total) that are designed to go into a small slide projector.
 The guy who gave them to me laughed his head off when I discovered that all of them had exactly the same pictures.

 Yes that is a Batman AM/FM radio to the right, they created some weird things with that Batman Forever head piece mold.

 you're killin' me man, not ANOTHER damn Batman '89 VHS

 At the back is one of my two favourite jigsaw puzzles.
 Unlike most of them which were just crap, this one was class all the way - you could almost call it a "mature" edition.
 I can't imagine making it though, all those black pieces.
 Yikes!

 All the trading card boxes are full and unopened which means all the bubble gum is still there too!
 I only ever bought these when they were selling cheap.